tomatolog/manticore/docs/12_sphinxconf_options_reference/indexer_program_configuration_options/lemmatizercache.rst

 lemmatizer\_cache
 ~~~~~~~~~~~~~~~~~

 Lemmatizer cache size.
 Optional, default is 256K.
-Added in version
-2.1.1-beta.

 Our lemmatizer implementation (see `the section called
-“morphology” <../../index_configuration_options/morphology.html>`__ for a
+“morphology” <../../index_configuration_options/morphology.md>`__ for a
 discussion of what lemmatizers are) uses a compressed dictionary format
 that enables a space/speed tradeoff.
 It can either perform lemmatization
 off the compressed data, using more CPU but less RAM, or it can